IuriiSavvateev/KIDA_2025_LLM_presentation/README.md

 ---
 ## 🏋️‍♂️ Exercises Overview (Ex 1 – Ex 3)
+Langflow saves the flows in json files, featuring the location of the blocks and their content.
+You need to upload the provided flow to your langflow environment to open it.

 ### Ex 1 — Memory‑Enabled Chatbot 🧠
 Build an agent that **retains** past conversation context and responds coherently.